Deardorff's Glossary of International Economics

 Incomplete specialization Production of goods that compete with imports.

-Increasing opportunity cost The characteristic of an economy that the opportunity cost of a good rises as it produces more of it, resulting in a transformation curve that is concave to the origin.
+Increasing opportunity cost The characteristic of an economy that the opportunity cost of a good rises as more is produced, resulting in a transformation curve that is concave to the origin.
 In the HO Model, this happens in spite of CRTS if sectors have different factor intensities.

 Increasing returns to scale A property of a production function such that changing all inputs by the same proportion changes output more than in proportion.
 Common forms include homogeneous of degree greater than one and production with constant marginal cost but positive fixed cost.
 Also called economies of scale, scale economies, and simply increasing returns.
 Contrasts with decreasing returns and constant returns.